dogz1lla/clj-chat/README.md

 # clj-chat

 ## Description
-A simplistic chat application to use in a browser.
+A simplistic chat application to use in browser.

 ## Motivation
 - I like clojure;